julioccv13/Globant-challenge/api/README.md

 - job (String)

 ## Logging
-Exceptions during data insertion are logged to a file named logs inside the api/logs folder.
+Exceptions during database connection and data insertion are logged to a file named logs inside the api/logs folder.